Baroda House

 Baroda House was the residence of the Maharaja of Baroda in Delhi.
 It is located on Kasturba Gandhi Marg, next to Faridkot House.

 History

-It was designed by the architect of New Delhi, Sir Edwin Lutyens.
+It was designed by the architect of New Delhi Sir Edwin Lutyens and contracted by Sir Sobha Singh.
 He designed the house on a train and it took 15 years to complete in 1936.
-Presently it is being used as the Zonal Headquarters Office of Northern Railways.
+Presently it is being used as the Zonal Headquarters of Northern Railways.